 db:

-Next, the API container is defined that uses a local Dockerfile built with the production context.
-It also has some needed environment variables defined and runs on port 3000.
+Next, the API container is defined, which uses a local Dockerfile built with the production context.
+It also has the necessary environment variables defined and runs on port 3000.
 It also has volumes so that the data is persisted across container restarts.
-The main part here is links (highlighted in yellow in the above code snippte) says that the API links to the db and can communicate with it.
+The main part here is links (highlighted in yellow in the above code snippet), which indicates that the API links to the db and can communicate with it.

-If you start both services with docker compose up it will give a log like the one below:
+If you start both services with docker compose up, it will show a log like the one below:

-Notice that before the DB has fully started the API has started, this will be similar even if depends_on is used without a condition.
+Notice that the API started before the DB fully started; this is similar to what happens when depends_on is used without a condition.

 Docker compose depends on under the covers #

 To address this, you can use additional tools or techniques to check the readiness of the dependent service.
 One common approach is to use a health check script or tool that verifies the service's availability before proceeding.
 For example, you could use a script that checks if the PostgreSQL database is listening on port 5432 before starting your Node.js application.
-Wait for it is a tool you can reach but it is not the docker compose native way of waiting for the dependent service to be ready.
+Wait-for-it is a tool you can use, but it is not the native Docker Compose way of waiting for the dependent service to be ready.

-So what is the native docker compose depends_on way to do it, you will know about it next.
+So, what is the native Docker Compose depends_on way to do it?
+You will learn about that next.

 Services startup condition with service_healthy #

-Docker Compose added a new condition called service_started and service_healthy conditions.
+Docker Compose added new conditions called service_started and service_healthy.
 The service_healthy condition allows you to specify that a service should only start after another service has successfully started with a health check.
 This provides a more fine-grained level of control in conjunction with depends_on.

 With service_healthy, you can specify a condition that checks the health of the dependent service.
 For example, you can specify that a service should only start after the dependent service has started and is listening on a specific port.
 This ensures that the dependent service is ready to accept connections before the service that depends on it starts.

-You can use just depends_on with docker compose but it will only make sure that the dependent services start before the one that depends on it.
-To make sure that the dependent service has started and is ready/healthy to start accepting requests/connections use depends_on with a health check on the dependent service.
-You can have a look at an example in the next section.
+You can use just depends_on with Docker Compose, but it will only ensure that the dependent services start before the one that depends on them.
+To make sure that the dependent service has started and is ready/healthy to accept requests/connections, use depends_on with a health check on the dependent service.
+You can find an example of this in the next section.

 Example with depends_on and service_healthy condition #